 Paint Overspray, a topical paint defect, is free floating paint finding a home on a surface.
 During the painting process, liquid paint is atomized into tiny particles which can carry hundreds of feet through the air from the painting area.
 No matter how drastic the precautions taken, some amount of overspray will escape the intended area.
 Removal of paint overspray depends on the type of paint used and how quickly it discovered and allowed to sit on the paint.
 Some paint removal is as simple as a car washing.
 More stubborn overspray may require a clay bar.
 Sometimes a combination of a solvent, used to loosen the paint, requires pairing with the clay bar for final removal.

 Insect Remnants or Love Bug guts, are another topical contaminant with the ability to create below surface paint defects (etching) if not removed ASAP.
-This is because the remnants of insects contain fluids or other possibly harmful chemical materials and are acidic in nature.
-The Bigger the insects, the more acid their remnants may contain.
+This is because the remnants of insects contain protein that are VERY harmful to automotive finishes.
+The Bigger the insects, the more protein they may contain.
 Ask anyone in the southeastern United States, and the mere mention of the words “love bugs” will make them shake their heads or release a sigh in disgust.
-Suggested treatment: keep a quick detailer sprayer in the vehicle with clean microfiber cloths to remove the majority of insect parts ASAP!
+Suggested treatment: keep a waterless wash solution spray bottle in the vehicle with clean microfiber cloths to remove the majority of insect parts ASAP!

 Paint Oxidation & Color Fading – These topical paint defects arise from long term exposure the sun’s UV rays and elemental exposure.
 Married together, oxidation and UV cause paint to appear dull and sometimes, in more extreme cases, a bit whitish or chalky in appearance.
 When paint is completely neglected for extended intervals of time oxidation and fading frequently occur together.
 While the sun’s UV rays directly strike only the surface of paint, oxidation and color failure could merit classification as a below surface defects, because they require polishing (abrasion) to remove.
 Additionally, UV rays actually penetrate a bit beyond the outer most layer of paint.
 The “dead” top layer of oxidized paint must be removed, in order to expose fresh clear coat.
 Removal of oxidation causes paint to appear optically clear, restoring the appearance of the paint’s color, clarity, gloss, and reflectivity.